TritonDataCenter/rfd/rfd/0080/README.md

 Endpoint operations:

 * GET - Get state information for all user projects including project summary, service names/IDs, running count, goal count, how many are being stopped/started, etc. This list can be filtered by passing `project` or `service` GET params with ID values.

+### /queue

+Endpoint operations:

+* GET - List of queued tasks (`start`, `stop`, `scale`, `reprovision`) containing service/project, state, component, and ID for each task.

+### /queue/$taskId

+* GET - Detailed information for the given task ID, containing data in list, and potentially additional data.
+* DELETE - Terminate the task and clean up the potential mess left behind by doing this.